 Implementation Project Status

-- An Implementation Review Team (IRT) comprising community members and led by GDD has been formed.
-It is meeting regularly to discuss and agree on timelines and steps for implementation.
+- An Implementation Review Team (IRT) comprised of community members and led by GDD met regularly during the course of the implementation to discuss and agree on timelines and steps for implementation

 - Board Approval: April 2014